 The Australian Labor Party has eight members, the Canberra Liberals has eight members and the ACT Greens one member.

-Seven of the 17 members of the current Assembly (or 41%) are women:
+Six of the 17 members of the eighth Assembly (or 35%) are women:

 An electorate is an area represented by one or more members of parliament.
 An electorate is sometimes referred to as a seat, division or a constituency.
-The ACT Legislative Assembly has three multi-member electorates: Brindabella, electing five members; Ginninderra, electing five members; and Molonglo, electing seven members.
+The ACT Legislative Assembly has five multi-member electorates: Yerrabi; Ginninderra; Kurrajong; Murrumbidgee and; Brindabella, each electing five members.

 The Hare-Clark electoral system is used in the ACT.
 It is a proportional representation electoral system.
 A booklet, The ACT's Hare-Clark Electoral System: How it works is available from Elections ACT [Ph:(02)62050033].
 More information is also available on the Elections ACT website www.elections.act.gov.au

-Unlike other parliaments in Australia, to fill a casual vacancy (created by the death or resignation of an MLA), the Assembly does not hold a by-election.
+Unlike other parliaments in Australia, to fill a casual vacancy (created by the resignation or death of an MLA), the Assembly does not hold a by-election.
+The processes for electing a new MLA are set out in the Electoral Act 1992.

 In the event that it is not possible to fill the casual vacancy through this process, for example, if a candidate does not come forward to contest the vacancy, the Legislative Assembly will choose a person to fill the vacancy.